revbayes/revbayes.github.io/tutorials/tefbd/index.md

 {% subsection Data and Files | Exercise-DataFiles %}

-On your own computer or your remote machine, create a directory called *RB_TotalEvidenceDating_FBD_Tutorial* (or any name you like).
+On your own computer or your remote machine, create a directory for this tutorial.

-In this directory, create another directory called *data*, and download the data files which you can find at the top of this page.
+In this directory, create another directory called `data`, and download the data files which you can find at the top of this page.

 In the `data` folder, you will find the following files: